gaargly/gaargly.github.io/_posts/2017-01-03-why-should-i-care-about-oppression.markdown

 For the exact reason that it helps *you* when someone listens to *your* story about what happened to you today and the impact that it had on you.
 It helps when someone listens to your understanding of your environment and how it has influenced your chances of survival and prosperity.

 Being surrounded by successful people is how *we* get successful.
-Do children who have parents to help them with homework do better in school?
+Do children who have adults around to help them with homework do better in school?
 Do employees who have supervisors to mentor them do better in their careers?
 Do peers who hear about the life experiences of others learn new ways to enrich their own lives?

+Do you do better when you have other people who are showing you what they know so that you can know it too?

 Of course!